 The last thing you want is your air conditioner blowing hot air.
-If this is happening in your home, there are a few common causes to rule out before calling an AC professional.
+If this is happening in your home, there are a few common causes to rule out before calling CW Service Pros for an HVAC repair.

 Troubleshooting Hot Air from Your Air Conditioner

 Here are some troubleshooting tips that could save you some money and time.

 Incorrect Thermostat Setting

 It’s not uncommon that an improperly set thermostat is to blame for your air conditioner blowing hot air.
 This is the first thing to check since it’s easier to fix.
 Ensure that you or someone else in your home hasn’t accidentally moved the thermostat to “heat” or turned the fan mode to “on.”
 If the fan is continuously running, it will blow even when the AC isn’t cooling.

 Check your outside unit for anything that could be restricting airflow.
 This includes leaves, dirt, and tall grass next to the unit that could interfere with moving parts.
 Remove any blockages, and remember that your unit’s condenser coils need to be regularly maintained to keep them clean.

 Dirty Air Filter

 The air filter protects the inside of your AC unit from dirt, dust, and debris that can inhibit airflow.
 In hotter climates, you should check your air filter at least once a month.
 If the filter becomes quite dirty after less than a month of use, you may have a dirty evaporator coil and need to call a professional.

 More Serious Causes for Hot Air from Your Air Conditioner